Carers who sleep over could be entitled to NMW

 The normal working hours of night workers are limited to an average of eight hours in any 24-hour period, and they are entitled to receive regular health assessments to make sure they are fit to work at night.

-Acas provides detailed information on Employing personal care workers, and gives free advice through the Acas Helpline on 0300 123 1100.
+Acas provides detailed information on Employing personal care workers, and gives free advice through Helpline Online.
 Acas also provides practical training for new employers with courses on Employing People - A Practical Introduction and Contracts and terms and conditions.

 Visit the Acas Training and Business Solutions area for more information.